medothings/Rock-paper-scissors/README.md

 # The rock paper scissors console project
+Anyway, before I start talking about all the boring stuff that I was forced to write, go visit [the live weblink]().
+Also you should probbaly know that this page is based on [Project: Landing Page](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors) of the [Foundatins Course](https://www.theodinproject.com/paths/foundations/courses/foundations) from [the Odin Project](https://www.theodinproject.com)

-## What i learnt from creating this page
+## What I learnt from creating this page
 - How to choose a random word, rock, paper, or scissors
 ```js
 const choices = ["rock", "paper", "scissors"];